 For the internal exam, you'll undress from the waist down and lie on your back with a drape covering you.
 (If you're a woman, it's perfectly OK if you have your period.)
 I don't use any instruments—just gloves and lubrication.
 I go very slowly, using one finger to feel for the tone of the muscles that wrap around the vaginal canal (or the rectum, for male patients or for patients who cannot tolerate a vaginal exam).
 If you've ever had a pap smear, it's much gentler.
 I assess the area and ask the patient to do some funny things like cough, hold their pee, hold their gas, and do a Kegel to see how the area is responding.

 From there, we make a plan and establish some homework to begin working on addressing what we found during the exam.
 This plan may change based on how your body responds.
 You may need to have frequent appointments, especially at first, depending on your condition.
 I will try to give you an approximate timeline, though rehabilitation and healing is not always predictable.

 My main goal is to always give hope and confidence to patients seeking treatment for pelvic floor dysfunction.

 Thanks, Alicia!
-Pelvic floor physical therapy is currently available to GBU patients.
-Talk to your GBU physician about a referral.
+Currently, pelvic floor physical therapy is only available to GBU patients.

 Watch: How Does Pelvic Floor Physical Therapy Treat Interstitial Cystitis?